Informfully/Challenges/newsimages26/images/README.md

 ## Overall Results

-> Note: The images and leaderboard will be published after the workshop together with the proceedings.
+> Note: The images and leaderboard will be published after the workshop, together with the proceedings.

 The scores below are the average ratings for each image in a run submission (on a 5-point Likert scale).
 The [survey_results](https://github.com/Informfully/Challenges/tree/main/newsimages26/images/survey_results) folder contains scores for every single image.